ramrodo/ramrodo/README.md

 ### Hi there 👋

-I'm Rodolfo Martínez, a Linux Lover and a Software Developer.
+I'm Rodo, a Linux Lover and a Software Developer.

 - 🌱 I’m currently learning: Kubernetes, Go, and AI/ML with Python
 - 😄 Pronouns: he/him